 When interest rates are expected to fall, it makes sense to lock yours in at the current, higher rate.
 When interest rates are rising, however, you might not want to put your money in a CD because you’re locked in for the term.
 Ally offers two Raise Your Rate CD options that let you bump up your CD rates during their terms if interest rates rise.

 If you invest in a 24-month CD, you can boost your interest rate at any time during its term.
 If you invest in a 48-month CD, you can raise your rate twice.
-Currently, the 24- and 48-month Raise Your Rate CDs start at 1.50% APY, which is the same rate as you get on Ally’s 36-month High Yield CD if you invest less than $5,000, but not as high as the 2.25% APY you can lock in on an Ally 60-month High Yield CD.
+Currently, the 24- and 48-month Raise Your Rate CDs start at 2.35% APY if you invest less than $5,000, more than the three-year CD at the same amount, but not as high as the 2.40% APY you can lock in on an Ally 60-month High Yield CD.

 Related: 10 Best CD Accounts of 2017

 Ally Bank’s CD Penalties

 One drawback to a certificate of deposit is that when you take money out before it matures, you typically have to pay a penalty, which varies depending on the term and bank.
 For example, Ally’s High Yield and Raise Your Rate CDs charge an early-withdrawal fee that depends on the CD’s term:

 - 24 months or less: 60 days of interest

 - 25 months to 36 months: 90 days of interest